 Nick Fedele of Fintelligent explains how his instead of manually keying billing invoices into multiple systems, they automate the task with the right cloud accounting program.
 This process revolutionized his company: “Intacct is our system of record and we’re pulling information from different operational systems that cover different portions of the business and bringing them into Intacct as our source of truth.
 We can automatically manipulate our data and put it seamlessly into Intacct.”

-Spread those time savings and efficiencies simply by connecting applications and the accounting department begins to experience true digital transformation.
+Spread those time savings and efficiencies simply by connecting applications, and then building any finance automation between them.
+From there, your accounting department can begin to experience true digital transformation.

 Automate as much as you can